AspectFX/Project-EaglercraftY-1.9-version/README.md

 ## Free Update List for New stuff
 this the official List for it
 May include
-1.new eletrya
+new elytra
-2. New End cities
+New End cities
-3.adding a Warden
+adding a Warden
-4. new Blocks (sulk,Caystic,Acacia Boat with Chest,Allay Spawn Egg,Birch Boat with Chest,Bucket of Tadpole,Dark Oak Boat with Chest
+new Blocks (sulk,Caystic,Acacia Boat with Chest,Allay Spawn Egg,Birch Boat with Chest,Bucket of Tadpole,Dark Oak Boat with Chest
 Disc Fragment
 Echo Shard
 Frog Spawn Egg